 36th UNICA General Assembly and Rectors’ Seminar on Euro-Latin American Collaboration | 24-26 June 2026, University of Alcalá

-From 24 to 26 June 2026, the highest body of the network will be hosted by the University of Alcalá, Alcalá de Henares, Madrid, for its annual meeting and Rectors’ Seminar “Bridging Continents, Fostering Dialogue.
-University Leadership for Transformative Euro-Latin American Collaboration”.
+From 24 to 26 June 2026, the highest body of the network was hosted by the University of Alcalá for its annual meeting and the Rectors’ Seminar “Bridging Continents – University Leadership for Transformative Euro-Latin American Collaboration”.

 More about the theme of the Seminar

 Universities are increasingly called to act as bridges between regions, cultures, and societies.
-In today’s interconnected yet fragmented world, cooperation beyond geographical and political boundaries has become an imperative for higher education.
+In today’s interconnected yet fragmented world – marked by geopolitical tensions, environmental crises, technological disruption, and widening social inequalities – cooperation beyond geographical and political boundaries has become an imperative for higher education.
+Institutions are expected not only to generate knowledge, but also to contribute to societal resilience, democratic stability, and inclusive development.

-Latin America, with its vibrant academic tradition, demographic dynamism, and growing research ecosystems, is an indispensable partner for Europe.
-Conversely, European universities can provide avenues for joint knowledge production, mobility, and capacity building, while fostering inclusive and equitable partnerships.
-Yet cooperation between the two regions is often hindered by structural asymmetries, differences in funding, language barriers, and fragmented policy frameworks.
+These summits underscore the strategic importance of the bi‑regional relationship and highlight areas where universities can play a decisive role: advancing research and innovation, supporting evidence‑based policymaking, fostering people‑to‑people contacts, and contributing to sustainable development.
+Latin America, with its vibrant academic traditions, demographic dynamism, and expanding research ecosystems, is an indispensable partner for Europe.
+Conversely, European universities offer opportunities for joint knowledge production, mobility, and capacity building, while contributing to the development of inclusive and equitable cooperation frameworks.
+Yet collaboration between the two regions continues to face structural obstacles: asymmetries in resources and research capacity, fragmented policy environments, language barriers, and uneven access to mobility and funding instruments.

 More about the host institution, the University of Alcalá